ShamalIro/react-todo-app/README.md

-# React + Vite
+React + Vite To-Do List

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:
+This is a simple To-Do List application built using React and Vite, providing a fast development environment with Hot Module Replacement (HMR).
+This template comes with a minimal setup to get started quickly.

+Features
+Add tasks: Quickly add tasks to your to-do list.

+Delete tasks: Remove tasks as needed.

+Fast development: Powered by Vite for fast bundling and HMR.

+Tech Stack
+React: A JavaScript library for building user interfaces.

+Vite: A next-generation, fast build tool for modern web development.

+ESLint: Linting setup with a few custom rules to improve code quality.

+Plugins Used
+This project includes the following official Vite plugins for React:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+@vitejs/plugin-react: Uses Babel for Fast Refresh and provides excellent React support.

-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+@vitejs/plugin-react-swc: Uses SWC for Fast Refresh (an alternative to Babel) with improved performance.

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.